 Posted on March 29, 2020 by Kevin Campbell

 A long-standing struggle between the IRS and business taxpayers could get a bit dicier next year with the new increased Democratic majority in Congress and the Obama administration possibly set to change the law related to proper worker classification.

-Last year, President-elect Obama introduced a bill in the Senate (S.2044: Independent Contractor Proper Classification Act of 2007) that would eliminate the safe harbor defense of "industry practice" as a justification for classifying workers as independent contractors.
-Under current law, a business may be able to treat a worker as an independent contractor if it can demonstate that it is a long standing industry practice to treat the worker's position as an independent contractor and the business did not treat any worker in the same position or a substantailly similar job position as an employee and the business filed all federal tax returns and information returns (including Forms 1099) for the year consistent with its treatment of the worker as an independent contractor.
+Last year, President-elect Obama introduced a bill in the Senate (S.2044: Independent Contractor Proper Classification Act of 2007) that would eliminate the safe harbor defense of “industry practice” as a justification for classifying workers as independent contractors.
+Under current law, a business may be able to treat a worker as an independent contractor if it can demonstrate that it is a long standing industry practice to treat the worker’s position as an independent contractor and the business did not treat any worker in the same position or a substantially similar job position as an employee and the business filed all federal tax returns and information returns (including Forms 1099) for the year consistent with its treatment of the worker as an independent contractor.